distillpub/post--multimodal/src/paper.md

 <Svelte component={AttackDemo} container={<div />} />

 Finally, we’ll explore some of the intermediary features and circuits that build up abstract features.
 These explorations will require a few novel methods which we discuss in detail in an appendix 1.

+# A Guided Tour of Neuron Families

+What features exist in CLIP models?
+In this section, we’ll examine the most abstract visual neurons in CLIP, found in the final convolutional layer.
+This layer contains an incredible diversity of features, but to allow detailed examination we’ll focus on three major “neuron families” []: people neurons, emotion neurons, and regional neurons.
+After these deep dives, we’ll give a high-level overview of other types of neurons we find.

+It’s important to understand that these neurons aren’t object detectors: they’re much more abstract and associational.
+They often have some core object or concept which their activation peaks for, but they will fire for associated ideas.
+They also tend to be maximally inhibited by stimuli which could be seen, in a very abstract way, as their opposite.

 ## Person Neurons